learnk8s/learnk8s.io/src/templating/content.md

 > Please note that since Kubernetes uses an OpenAPI, you can autogenerate a library for your favourite language — if there isn't one already.

-As an example, let's have a look at how you can use Javascript to create a Pod and programatically change it.
+As an example, let's have a look at how you can use JavaScript to generate a Kubernetes Pod definition.

 ```js|title=pod.js
 const { Pod, Container } = require('kubernetes-models/v1')